pzhg/hCNN/README.md

 	cnn = cnnAddBNLayer(NN_NAME, MODE)
 	```

-	If can manually define `MODE` as `1` for 2-D layers (e.g. convolutional layers) and `2` for 1-D layers (e.g. fully connected layers).
+	You can manually define `MODE` as `1` for 2-D layers (e.g. convolutional layers) and `2` for 1-D layers (e.g. fully connected layers).
 If not specified, it is automatically decided by its preceding layer.

 * Drop Out Layer